Getting Citizens Subscribed to Your Mass Notification System

 - Add informational slips in utility bill mailings: Send a sign-up form along with citizen utility bills.
 Residents can fill out the form and mail it back along with their bill payment.

 - Encourage phone sign-ups: Provide a phone number that residents can call to sign-up for notifications.
-Promote the phone number through all available channels, including social media, your civic website, flyers, and at community events.
+Promote the phone number through all available channels, including social media, your civic website, fliers, and at community events.

 - Send a press release to the media: Send out press releases to local news outlets to publicly announce the importance of signing up for emergency alerts.